 Can pets eat Oak Leaf?

+Discourage chewing of oak leaves, buds, and nearby acorns.
+Tannins may cause stomach upset, and large ingestion has been linked to kidney or liver issues in dogs.
+Keep raked leaves and compost bags secured.
 Oak leaves are lobed, leathery leaves from oak trees that drop heavily in autumn and collect in yards, parks, and wooded paths.
-They provide no nutritional value and contain tannins that may irritate digestion if chewed.
-Leaf piles can hide other yard debris.
-Fresh fallen leaves, twigs, buds, and acorns are often present together, especially after storms and seasonal cleanup.
-Decorative fall displays and craft bundles may also use dried oak leaves indoors.
-These contexts can increase access for curious pets.
-Damp leaf piles may develop mold and can stick to fur or mouths during outdoor play.
+Fresh fallen leaves, twigs, buds, and acorns are often present together after storms and seasonal cleanup.
+Decorative fall displays and craft bundles may bring dried oak leaves indoors.
+Damp leaf piles can develop mold and stick to fur or mouths during outdoor play.
 Compost bins and yard-waste bags are common exposure points after raking.
-Regular cleanup lowers incidental nibbling risk.
-For pets, discourage chewing of oak leaves, buds, and nearby acorns and keep collected leaves secured out of reach.
-Close yard-waste bags tightly during leaf-season cleanup.
-Rake and remove damp piles promptly.

 O